akshat2602/theatre-booking-app/README.md

 ## Highlights of the Project :
-* PEP-8 Coding guidelines followed
+* PEP-8 Coding guidelines followed.
-* Docker used to containerize the project
+* Docker used to containerize the project.
-* Used Django Server for backend
+* Used Django Server for backend.
-* Added several tests for the Django project
+* Added several tests for the Django project.
-* API Endpoints created for seat booking, vacating a seat and getting info related to a booked seat
+* API Endpoints created for seat booking, vacating a seat and getting info related to a booked seat alongside number of empty seats in the theatre.
-* Used Swagger for API Documentation
+* Used Swagger for API Documentation.

 ## Details of the project :
+ * Project has been deployed on heroku on the url given above.
+ * Auto deployment has been configured using heroku.
  * Project can be used by the theatre authorities to book a seat.
  * Project can be used by the theatre authorities to vacate a seat.
  * Project can be used by the theatre authorities to get details of a booking.
  * The number of seats available in the theatre can be configured using the .env file.
  * No database usage is allowed, hence, all the information regarding a ticket is stored in a dictionary which is initialized as soon as the server starts.
  * Apart from the specified endpoints in the task description another endpoint is added to show number of empty seats in the theatre.
- * API documentation has been implemented on the endpoint `localhost:8000/swagger/`
+ * API documentation is available online on: [https://theatre-booking-app.herokuapp.com/](https://theatre-booking-app.herokuapp.com/)